sdgilley/learn-tools/fix-the-problem.md

 There are various ways to fix the problem, depending on the situation.
 These are outlined in the sections below.

-> During a docs freeze (before Build or Ignite), don't approve any PRs that have problems - we can't fix them on our end during this time.
+> During a docs freeze (before Build or Ignite), try not to approve any PRs that have problems - it's harder to fix on our end during this time.
 If they deleted a file, have them put it back.
 If they deleted an ID or cell name, have them put it back, even if there are no contents in the section or cell.
+> If the HAVE to make the change, our doc fix first has to merge into all the release branches before we can approve the PR.
 >
 ## Push back - why is the change needed?